 Consider Bradley University

 An exciting and challenging career path, working as a nurse manager means taking charge of a team and helping resolve an array of workplace issues, including employee conflict.
-If you are a registered nurse, consider taking the first step toward a possible career as a nurse manager by applying to Bradley University’s online Master of Science in Nursing program.
+If you are a registered nurse, consider taking the first step toward a possible career as a nurse manager by applying to Bradley University’s online nursing programs.